Asiim/TDD-chess/README.md

 - ~~Prevent rook from moving like knight~~
 - ~~Prevent rook from moving diagonally~~
 - ~~Rook changes position~~
+- ~~Prevent rook from moving vertically if king is left under atack~~
+- ~~Prevent rook from moving horizontally if king is left under atack~~

 ### Knight tests:
 - ~~Knight init~~